KonradHoeffner/hdt/paper.md

 *Triple patterns* allow matching a subset of a graph.
 Each part of the pattern is either a constant or a variable, resulting in eight different types.
-We denote the pattern type with all constants as SPO (matching one or zero triples) and the type with all constants with ??? (matching all triples in the graph).
+We denote the pattern type with all constants as SPO (*subject-predicate-object*, matching one or zero triples) and the type with all variables with ??? (matching all triples in the graph).
 The other triple patterns are denoted analogously.

 ## Header Dictionary Triples